Christianity in Africa: Denominations

+Pew projected that 53% of Africa's population would be Christian in 2020.
+Estimates of Christians on the continent range up to eight hundred million.

 Catholicism

 Roman Catholic

 Catholic Church membership rose from 2 million in 1900 to 140 million in 2000.
 In 2005, the Catholic Church in Africa, including Eastern Catholic Churches, was followed by approximately 135 million of the 809 million people in Africa.
 In 2009, when Pope Benedict XVI visited Africa, it was estimated at 158 million.
 Most belong to the Latin Church, but there are also millions of members of the Eastern Catholic Churches.